petercorrea/spotify-clone/README.md

 ## Project Details

 This project was built using React, Next.js, Tailwind, Supabase, Postgres, Stripe, and Zustand.
+Deployed using Vercel.

 ## Running Locally